harrison-symes/RaidLeader/README.md

 #### Adding postgres

-Add postgresql (hobby dev) to your app through heroku.com
+Add postgresql (hobby dev) to your app at `https://dashboard.heroku.com/apps/[APP NAME HERE]/resources`

-Check tha is has been added by running `heroku addons` to ensure the postgresql db is added to your app
+Check that pg has been added by running `heroku addons` to ensure the postgresql db is on your app

 ### Deploying!